 Guatemala is an incredible country, and a must-see on your itinerary if you’re travelling in Central America.
-There’s so much to see and do in Guatemala, from hot springs to active volcanoes (and climbing dormant volcanoes!), to overnight hikes to ancient Mayan ruins.
+There’s so much to see and do on and off the Guatemala tourist trail, from hot springs to active volcanoes (and climbing dormant volcanoes!), to overnight hikes to ancient Mayan ruins.
 There’s just about something for everyone here, but Guatemala is especially for you if you’re into hiking and the outdoors.

 Now, this is just based on my experience of travelling in Guatemala for a couple of weeks and is by no means an exhaustive list.
-This is a general guide of the best places to go (bearing in mind what there is to see as well as the safety of the area), but the best way to keep yourself safe in any city is to talk to people.
+This is a general guide to the tourist trail (bearing in mind where tourists and travellers usually go, what there is to see as well as the safety of the area), but the best way to keep yourself safe in any city, Guatemala included, is to talk to people.
 Talk to locals, talk to the staff in your hotel, or talk to roommates in your hostel.
 You’ll surely meet people who’ve been where you’re going or want to go and can give you more up-to-date information than is on this list!

 If you do want to go off the tourist trail in Guatemala, I recommend taking a local guide.
 Using a local guide is a great way to give back to the local economy, and they will know the safest way to get you to and around where you want to go.
 They’ll also know the best way to diffuse a situation (worst case scenario).

-Please note that this is a forewarning about the dangers of Guatemala City and not the first stop on the “tourist trail”!
+Please note that this is a forewarning about the dangers of Guatemala City and not the first stop on the Guatemala tourist trail!

 At the time of writing, Guatemala City is dangerous and not somewhere you should be hanging around.
 Unfortunately, it is also home to the only major airport in Guatemala, so chances are that Guatemala City will be your first stop.
 Luckily the Airport in Guatemala is perfectly safe, it’s just that the city is not.